-Skyscanner is a leading travel marketplace and metasearch engine, enabling millions of users to look for and book flights, accommodation, and car-hire all over the world.
-Founded in 2003, Skyscanner has come a long way and evolved into a global brand with more than 1000 employees across the globe.
+Skyscanner is a leading travel marketplace and metasearch engine, enabling millions of users to search for and book flights, accommodation, and car-hire all over the world.
+Founded in 2003, Skyscanner has come a long way, evolving into a global brand with more than 1000 employees across the globe.
 Their mission is to lead the transformation to modern and sustainable travel.

 Data security is taken extremely seriously at Skyscanner.
 At the company, developers needed to learn more about insufficient monitoring, lack of or incomplete input data validation, and the use of libraries with known vulnerabilities.
-To make sure that their data is well protected, Skyscanner security team leaders decided to organize workshops for software engineers and developers.
-The main goal of these workshops is to raise security awareness, learn about vulnerabilities, and to build a mindset that contributes to overall data security.
+To make sure their data was well protected, Skyscanner security team leaders decided to organize workshops for software engineers and developers.
+The main goal of these workshops was to raise security awareness, learn about vulnerabilities, and build a mindset that contributed to overall data security.
 Ultimately, Skyscanner aims to encourage engineers to consider security from the beginning when they are designing new features.

 Depending on the target audience, three main types of workshops were implemented: regular onboarding workshops for newcomers (5-15 people), team-focused workshops for groups (15-20 people), workshops for Security Champions (appr.
 60 people), and an engineering-wide workshop (open to all engineers, more than 100 people).

 “Avatao has many attractive features, particularly the hands-on exercises combined with reading materials make it easier to bring concepts to practice.”